personium/website/src/en/apiref/297_OAtuh2_Token_Introspection_Endpoint.md

+---
+id: 297_OAtuh2_Token_Introspection_Endpoint
+title: OAuth 2.0 Token Introspection Endpoint
-# OAuth 2.0 Token Introspection Endpoint
+sidebar_label: OAuth 2.0 Token Introspection Endpoint
+---
 ## Overview
 It is the API endpoint that acquires the contents of the token.
 Implements RFC 7662.